 What is Sclerotherapy?

 Sclerotherapy is a common vein treatment that has been performed since the 1930s.
-The technique involves injections of a small amount of saline solution into the visible veins.
+The technique involves injections of a small amount of concentrated saline solution into the visible veins.
 These veins are located just beneath the surface of the skin, where they are easily reached using a tiny needle.
 The insertion of saline solution in the veins causes their walls to become irritated and swollen.
 This leads to the closure of the veins.
 Once closed, the veins are eliminated by the body.

 Sclerotherapy is advantageous for several reasons.
 This technique has been proven through the test of time and has demonstrated consistency over millions of treatments.
 The results of sclerotherapy appear relatively quickly and with very little side effects if any.
-Within a few weeks after vein removal treatment, patients may be wearing the shorts or other more revealing clothing they’ve always wanted to but didn’t feel comfortable due to unattractive webbed veins.
+Within a few weeks after spider vein treatment, patients may be wearing the shorts or other more revealing clothing they’ve always wanted to but didn’t feel comfortable due to unattractive webbed veins.

 Is Sclerotherapy Right for Me?